The band dispersion is calculated by the following two steps:

 There is a file 'bandgnu13.c' in the directory 'source'.
 Compile the file as follows:

-% ./bandgnu13 cdia.BandThen, two or three files, 'cdia.GNUBAND' and 'cdia.BANDDAT1' ('cdia.BANDDAT2'), are generated.
-The file 'cdia.GNUBAND' is a script for gnuplot, and read the data files 'cdia.BANDDAT1' and 'cdia.BANDDAT2' for up- and down-spin, respectively.
-If spin-polarized calculations using 'LSDA-CA', 'LSDA-PW', or 'GGA-PBE' is employed in the SCF calculation, '*.BANDDAT2' for down-spin is generated in addition to '*.BANDDAT1'.
+% ./bandgnu13 cdia.BandThen, two or three files 'cdia.GNUBAND' and 'cdia.BANDDAT1' ('cdia.BANDDAT2'), are generated.
+The file 'cdia.GNUBAND' is a script for gnuplot, and read the data files 'cdia.BANDDAT1' and 'cdia.BANDDAT2' for the up- and down-spin states, respectively.
+If spin-polarized calculations using 'LSDA-CA', 'LSDA-PW', or 'GGA-PBE' is employed in the SCF calculation, 'System.Name.BANDDAT2' for the down-spin state is generated in addition to 'System.Name.BANDDAT1'.
 The file 'cdia.GNUBAND' is plotted using gnuplot as follows:

-% gnuplot cdia.GNUBANDFigure 12 shows the band dispersion of carbon diamond, generated by the above procedure, while the range of y-axis was changed in the file cdia.GNUBAND.
+% gnuplot cdia.GNUBANDFigure 14 shows the band dispersion of carbon diamond generated by the above procedure, while the range of y-axis was changed in the file 'cdia.GNUBAND'.
 It is also noted that the chemical potential is automatically shifted to the origin of energy.